-Telehealth designed for rural, remote & Indigenous people.
+Telehealth designed for rural, remote & Aboriginal people.

 ACCORDING TO THE WORLD HEALTH ORGANIZATION: "PEOPLE AND THE COMMUNITIES IN WHICH THEY ARE BORN, RAISED, LIVE, WORK AND PLAY, ARE AT THE HEART OF DELIVERING PEOPLE-CENTRED AND INTEGRATED HEALTH SERVICES".*

 Governments around the world have struggled to ensure equitable access to primary care and hospital services in rural and remote communities due to a global shortage of medical workforce.

 Rural medical workforce programs established by government over 20 years ago have not addressed these shortages, and may have contributed to fewer medical graduates choosing to become GPs, particularly in rural and remote communities.

 RARMS fundamentally believes that on-site GPs are critical to the health and well-being of rural, remote and Indigenous Australians.

 However, RARMS also recognises that Telehealth has a role to play as part off an integrated system of delivering health care and supporting workforcee attraction and retention in rural and remote towns.